 And simply looking at the ratio of deaths, this could be classified as a modern-day miracle.

 The fact that the Turks and Germans didn’t destroy all the wells in time as the town was being taken is another miracle.
 As is the fact that most of the Turkish marksmen in the trenches forgot to lower their sights as the anzac horseman approached.
-God’s hand in that battle was evident.
+God’s hand in that battle is evident.

 British Empire: Unlikely Backer of Jewish Statehood